buenoalvezm/Human-blood-atlas/README.md

 The dataset includes plasma proteomic profiles from over 8,000 individuals, representing diverse disease categories as well as healthy individuals.
 Key characteristics of the dataset are:

-- **Source of Data**: Collected from multiple biobank cohorts, covering 59 diseases and healthy samples.
+- **Source of Data**: Collected from multiple biobank cohorts, covering 59 diseases and healthy longitudinal cohorts.
 - **Proteomics Approach**: Proximity Extension Assay (PEA) was used for high-throughput analysis, enabling quantification of thousands of proteins from small blood sample volumes.
 - **Proteomics Dataset**: the dataset encompasses up to 5,400 protein measurements across 59 diseases and healthy cohorts, with longitudinal samples from healthy individuals to monitor protein variability over time and disease-related changes.
 - **Data Processing**: quality control (QC) was performed to ensure data reliability and consistency.